TA Consultation and Coaching: Child Care Health Consultant (CCHC)

 Staffing Requirements

 The Child Care Health Consultant (CCHC) is a Registered Nurse with a Degree in Nursing (ASN or BSN) or a health professional with a minimum of a Bachelor’s Degree in health education or a health-related field.
-The health professional is or will become a qualified CCHC in North Carolina through the completion of the NC Child Care Health Consultant Training Course and receipt of a certificate of qualification.
+The health professional is or will become a qualified CCHC in North Carolina through the completion of the NC Child Care Health Consultant Training Course and receipt of a certificate of qualification, known as the Child Care Health Consultant and Technical Assistance Endorsement.
 Qualified CCHCs must have successfully completed the 12-week NC CCHC Course.

 Requirements for acceptance into the NC CCHC Course: